m4opt/m4opt/docs/design/milp.rst

     {\sigma_x}^2 &=& {\sigma_{X}}^2 + \left(\frac{5}{\ln 10}\right)^2 {\sigma_{\ln r}}^2.
     \end{eqnarray}

 With this Gaussian distribution of apparent magnitudes, we can now calculate the detection efficiency for each pixel: the probability that we detect the source assuming that the source is in that pixel, as a function of exposure time.
-For the purpose of implementation of this function in a MILP, we approximate it with a piecewise lienar function.
+For the purpose of implementation of this function in a MILP, we approximate it with a piecewise linear function.

 .. plot::
     :include-source: False